portainer/portainer-docs/docs/v2.0/upgrade/upgrade.md

 # Upgrade from CE to Portainer Business

-Instructions to go from CE to Portainer Business can be found here.
+Instructions to go from CE to Portainer Business (including Free Trial Accounts) can be found here.

 # Portainer Version Upgrade Path